 In order to implement the Alameda Corridor Plan changes to the city's Zoning Ordinance are necessary.
-Frombased codes (FBC) are a regulatory and zoning tool that promotes walkable mixed-use urbanism and is often used for transit-oriented development.
+Form-based codes (FBC) are a regulatory and zoning tool that promotes walkable mixed-use urbanism and is often used for transit-oriented development.
 The SmartCode is one version of a FBC.
-The city approved the SmartCode as a parallel code for new development outside the Downtown in 2008 and several SmartCode projects have been built.
+The city approved the SmartCode as a parallel code for new development outside the Downtown in 2008 and several SmartCode projects have successfully been built, including at the Medical Center of the Americas (MCA) and Montecillo.
 The same design principles that make attractive and functional new development can be used to revitalize existing parts of town.